“Ugh! I can’t find an ADR for CRT in MDE!”

 Walt Disney World Resorts

 In general, resorts are almost always referenced by their initials:

 You get the point.
-There are a few exceptions: The Polynesian is just “the Poly” and Pop Century is “POP.”
+There are a few exceptions: Disney’s Polynesian Village Resort is just “the Poly” and Disney’s Pop Century Resort is “POP.”

 The All-Star resorts use a variation of the system: